abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Incidentally, this is the definition of a mathematical law called _commutativity_.

-A simple context where this law applies --- the natural numbers are commutative under the operation of addiction, e.g. 1 + 2 = 2 + 1 (we will learn more about this in the chapter on groups).
+A simple context where this law applies --- the natural numbers are commutative under the operation of addition, e.g. 1 + 2 = 2 + 1 (we will learn more about this in the chapter on groups).

 **Task 5:** If our objects are sets, what set operations can play the part of the dot in this example (i.e. which ones are commutative)?